-April 29, 1992 – The appointment of an Executive Director and election of a new President, Board of Directors.
+April 29, 1992 – The appointment of an Executive Director and election of a new President and Board of Directors.

-March 6, 1992 – Richard Fields in Concert – Center for Fine and Performing Arts, UWF
+March 6, 1992 – Richard Fields in Concert – Center for Fine and Performing Arts, University of West Florida

 November 15, 1991 – First of AAHS lecture series – Dr. Emma Waters Dawson, FAMU, “Image of African-American Woman in the Color Purple.”

 September 25, 1991 – Second Annual Members Meeting.
 Opening of exhibit “Members Collect African Art” at the Pensacola Museum.